Johny-rescaf/xamber/README.md

 To increase the overall performance of the redirection  function without increasing the cost, A very good sollution is to rewrite the **redirection function ( Controller )**  as a stand alone service written in a more robust programming language like **Rust** or **GOlang ( Prefered )**, This sollution will **multiply the number of requests** the server handles per/second by at least **8X times** taking goland as an example.

 To get a better idea of what i am talking about check this performance test made by [techEmpower](https://www.techempower.com/benchmarks/).
 Do a search of **fiber-prefork** ( golang framework ) vs Express ( Nodejs framework ).

+**Security on the redirection service**
+A good way to protect the redirection service and keep good server performance at the same time is by using a **rate limiter** to limit **DOS ATACKS** that can stress the server resources.